-7. Pandemic Risk

-Covid-19 in 2020 presented EastPack with significant challenges to operate effectively.
-EastPack was able to continue to operate as an essential business during the Covid-19 lock-down but significant additional costs were incurred, productivity was impacted and therefore profitability is impacted.
-Approximately 50% of FastPack's seasonal workforce in 2020 were from overseas locations.
-The ability to source labour in the future when borders are closed may impact EastPack's ability to pack Grower's fruit.
-The global economic impact of a pandemic could also significantly impact demand and the financial returns for kiwifruit

-Assessment of likelihood of circumstances arising: High

-Assessment of impact: Medium to High When undertaking capital allocations and projecting future cashflows EastPack is mindful to review appropriate "downside scenarios" before confirming its position.
+6. Capital/funding constraints Being Grower owned, EastPack has limitations on its ability to raise equity capital if it wished to invest in a large scale project or initiative.
+This would likely require EastPack to rely on raising debt finance if it intended to make such an investment, and therefore the Company would be more dependent on the availability of debt finance at the relevant time.
+Assessment of likelihood of circumstances arising: Low Assessment of impact: Medium In the event that EastPack sought to invest in a major project, the Company would adopt strategies at that time which enabled it to finance the investment in a sustainable manner.
+The Company is subject to a number of covenants in its banking documents which require the Company to maintain prudent debt levels.
+7. Pandemic Risk COVID-19 in the 2020 to 2022 seasons presented EastPack with significant challenges to operate effectively.
+EastPack was able to continue to operate as an essential business during the COVID-19 lock-downs but significant additional costs were incurred, productivity was impacted and therefore profitability was impacted.
+Approximately 50% of EastPack's seasonal workforce in 2020 were from overseas locations.
+The ability to source labour in the future if borders are closed again or immigration policy changes may impact EastPack's ability to pack Grower's fruit.
+The global economic impact from the pandemic along with other external events such as the Ukraine-Russia war could also significantly impact demand and the financial returns for kiwifruit.
+Assessment of likelihood of circumstances arising: High When undertaking capital allocations and projecting future cashflows EastPack is mindful to review appropriate "downside scenarios" before confirming its position.
 Downside scenarios include both the impacts on revenue (from drop in volume) and costs (e.g. access to sufficient labour).
 The Company is also investing in capital projects to reduce the overall staff numbers required to pack the volumes of fruit.